rust-lang/rust/src/doc/reference.md

 when a message arrives at a sender, or a buffer opens to receive a message &mdash; then the blocked task will unblock and transition back to *running*.

-A task may transition to the *failing* state at any time, due being killed by some external event or internally, from the evaluation of a `fail!()` macro.
+A task may transition to the *panicked* state at any time, due being killed by some external event or internally, from the evaluation of a `panic!()` macro.
-Once *failing*, a task unwinds its stack and transitions to the *dead* state.
+Once *panicking*, a task unwinds its stack and transitions to the *dead* state.
 Unwinding the stack of a task is done by the task itself, on its own control stack.
 If a value with a destructor is freed during unwinding, the code for the destructor is run, also on the task's control stack.
 Running the destructor code causes a temporary transition to a *running* state, and allows the destructor code to cause any subsequent state transitions.
-The original task of unwinding and failing thereby may suspend temporarily, and may involve (recursive) unwinding of the stack of a failed destructor.
+The original task of unwinding and panicking thereby may suspend temporarily, and may involve (recursive) unwinding of the stack of a failed destructor.
 Nonetheless, the outermost unwinding activity will continue until the stack is unwound and the task transitions to the *dead* state.
-There is no way to "recover" from task failure.
-Once a task has temporarily suspended its unwinding in the *failing* state, failure occurring from within this destructor results in *hard* failure.
+There is no way to "recover" from task panics.
+Once a task has temporarily suspended its unwinding in the *panicking* state, a panic occurring from within this destructor results in *hard* panic.
-A hard failure currently results in the process aborting.
+A hard panic currently results in the process aborting.

 A task in the *dead* state cannot transition to other states; it exists only to have its termination status inspected by other tasks, and/or to await